 These are more sophisticated versions of the basic Holter.
 Whenever you have an attack of symptoms, you can activate the device to record your heart’s rhythm.
 (You can also do this with the digital Holter.)
 The advantage of the cardiomemo is that it doesn’t have any leads, so you can just place it on your chest when you get symptoms, without having to put any leads in position.

-When it is difficult to assess or record a symptom because it only happens infrequently – as with blackouts – an implantable loop recorder can be used.
+When it is difficult to assess or record a symptom because it only happens infrequently – as with blackouts – a Reveal© device can be used.
 The device, which is the size of a packet of chewing gum, is placed under the skin at the left shoulder.
 You will need to go into hospital as a day case to have this done.
-A small cut about 2 cm long (just under one inch) is made and the device is inserted.
+A small cut about 2cm long (just under one inch) is made and the device is inserted.
 The device monitors the heart’s rhythm and can record any abnormal events that it is programmed to detect.
-If anything happens, a small box with a button can also be placed on the surface of the skin over the ILR.
-The device may then be activated by pressing the button, causing it to record the preceding 15 minutes of the heart’s activity.
-The device can then be ‘interrogated’ by a computer at the hospital and the doctor can examine the recording.
+If anything happens, a small box with a button can also be placed on the surface of the skin over the Reveal© device.
+The Reveal may then be activated by pressing the button, causing the device to record the preceding 15 minutes of the heart’s activity.
+The device can then be “interrogated” by a computer at the hospital and the doctor can examine the recording.
 The device has a battery that can last up to two years if necessary.

 You may be asked to have this test if your doctor suspects Brugada syndrome.
 While you are having an ECG test you will be given an injection of ajmaline or flecainide (antiarrhythmic drugs).
 The test may show changes on the ECG that are typical of one of the channelopathies.